Sh0ckFR/Universal-Dear-ImGui-Hook/README.md

 # Universal-Dear-ImGui-Hook
-An universal Dear ImGui Hook for Directx12 D3D12 (D3D11, D3D10 and maybe Vulkan will be added later)
+An universal Dear ImGui Hook for Directx12, 11, 10, 9 and Vulkan.

 ## Getting Started